-People who have outstanding debts might consider switching cards in search of better interest rates and benefits.
-Transferring your credit card balance is, however, not without its risks.
+People with outstanding debts might consider switching cards in search of better interest rates and benefits.

-After all, it would be a shame if instead of solving the problem, you just end up in an even worse situation than you were before.
-So, read up, do your research, and don’t hold your breath - credit card balance transfers are far from miracles.
-It can take time, patience, and most of all, discipline!
+After all, it would be a shame if, instead of solving the problem, you just end up in an even worse situation with your credit card issuer than you were in before.
+Also, don’t hold your breath - credit card balance transfers are far from miracles.

 What Are Credit Card Balance Transfers?

-Credit card balance transfers are exactly what they sound like: transfers of the balance (the amount you owe) from one credit card to another.
-Typically, you’d attempt this if your current interest rate is colossal and you want to reduce this for the rest of your balance.
+A credit card balance transfer is when you transfer money from one credit card to another.
+Typically, you’d attempt this if your current interest rate is massive and you want to reduce it.

 There’s nothing wrong with that.
 After all, being able to meet your minimum payment isn’t always enough to cover your past expenses.
 Interest rates vary wildly between cards, too.

-So, if you have a solid plan for paying off your debt and a lower interest rate could help you accomplish it, then transferring to another credit card might prove to be the best course of action for you.
+So, if you have a solid plan for paying off your debt and a lower interest rate could help you accomplish it, then a balance transfer request is a good place to start.

 In a 2021 survey, 78% of respondents said the most significant benefit of transferring a credit card balance is that it helps pay off existing debt and reduce high-interest credit card debt.